liingdujun-mmtq/crystal-calculator/README.md

 ## Release

+#### Windows user
-You can download a exe file build for windows system at release page.
+You can download a exe file build for windows system at [release page](https://github.com/liingdujun-mmtq/crystal-calculator/releases/tag/release).

 #### System compatibility
 Works on：